mikaelvesavuori/figmagic/readme/elements.md

 ### Ignore a layer

-A `_` (underscore) makes anything prefixed with it ignored during the generation step.
+A `_` (underscore) character makes anything prefixed with it ignored during the generation step.
 Use this for meta-information, redlines or other things you might need to communicate your design, but which should not affect the code generation.

 ![Nesting: Button, Normal](../images/add-underscore-to-block.png)